 Effective January 1, 2000, we established a cash incentive compensation plan to provide a means of retaining and attracting capable employees and increasing the incentive to key employees to maximize the value of our company.
 Eligible employees receive a portion of a bonus pool, determined by our board of directors equal to a percentage of our earnings before interest, taxes and amortization, or EBITA, as defined in the plan.
-The bonus pool percentage ranges from 1.0% to 5.0% of our EBITA, and is based upon achieving target levels of EBITA.
+The bonus pool percentage is based upon achieving target levels of EBITA.
 The term of the agreement is for a one-year period with the bonuses payable no later than March 15th of the succeeding year.
 Upon a participant's termination of employment without cause or resignation for good reason, the participant will be entitled to a pro rata portion of the bonus for the year in which employment is terminated.
 Upon a termination for cause or a resignation without good reason, participants forfeit all rights to receive their cash incentive bonus.